Cestui que: In re Chudleigh's Case

 In re Chudleigh's Case was the first application of the Statute of Uses, and occurred fifty years after its enactment.
 This case was argued several times in front of several courts in England.
 It has been described as a judicial scrutiny of "use on a use".
 Francis Bacon argued for the defence.
 The case is replete with desultory and curious discussion which, in the opinion of Lord Hardwicke, is difficult to understand.
 The disposition and policy of the judges was to check contingent uses, which they deemed to be productive of mischiefs and tending to perpetuities.
 They regarded the Statute of Uses as intending to extirpate uses, which were often found to be subtle and fraudulent contrivances.
 Their evident object was to restore the simplicity and integrity of the common law.

 The great controversy in Chudleigh's Case was whether the Statute of Uses had reduced the feoffee to uses to a mere conduit pipe through which possession passed to the cestui que use, or whether he still retained some of the old powers he had before the Statute of Uses.
 What the majority judges sought in the case was just what the projectors of the present property reform in England were after, the free alienability of land.
 Chudleigh's Case became known as the Case of Perpetuities.
 The case turned on the doctrine of scintilla juris which Bacon called metaphysics of the worst kind.
-Scintilla juris (Latin: a spark of right) is a legal fiction allowing feoffees to uses to support contingent uses when they come into existence, thereby to enable the Statute of Uses to execute them.
+Scintilla juris (Latin: a spark of right) is a legal fiction allowing feoffees to uses to support contingent uses when they come into existence, thereby enabling the Statute of Uses to execute them.
 Chudleigh's Case represented the turning point of the old medieval common law of cestui que uses, and the trend towards modernity.
 Bacon suggested that Justice Coke had "ripped uses from their cradle".